nagrohan579/house_price_prediction_linear_regression_model/README.md

 ## Dataset Source

 The dataset used in this project is obtained from Kaggle.
-You can find the case study from which this project is inspired based on Kaggle at the following link:
+You can find the project from which this project is inspired on Kaggle at the following link:

 [Kaggle - Housing Price Prediction ( Linear Regression )](https://www.kaggle.com/code/ashydv/housing-price-prediction-linear-regression)